dadhi/DryIoc/README.md

 * Thread-safe and lock-free: registrations and resolutions could be made in parallel without corrupting container state.
 * Detects recursive dependencies - cycles in object graph.
 * Throws exceptions as early as possible.
 Exception provides meaningful information about problem and context.
-* Resolve as `LanbdaExpression` to be clear about service creation expression.
+* Resolve as `LambdaExpression` to be clear about service creation expression.

 #### Features